makezurich/makezurich-hardware-intro/README.md

 Plug it in via Ethernet, it will open a standard, outgoing UDP connection to [TheThingsNetwork](https://thethingsnetwork.org/).

-The EUI is printed on the back, e.g. for 580011AABBCC register 580011FFFEAABBCC in [TTN](https://thethingsnetwork.org/).
+The EUI is on its back, e.g. for 580011AABBCC register 580011*FFFE*AABBCC in the [TTN console](https://console.thethingsnetwork.org/gateways).

 ## Electronics
 The following electronic components are part of the MakeZurich kit.